YJPL/personal-kanban/README.md

 # 看板 personal-kanban
 Personal Kanban is a simple text-based personal kanban system written in Markdown.

-Schedule and prioritize tasks to tackle productivity management without the need for a cloud-based app.
+Schedule and prioritize tasks to tackle productivity without the need for a cloud-based time management app.

 ## Table of content: